Do Go On - 533 - El Chupacabra

 Okay.

-This person, I've been speaking of their manager for a few months now.
+This person, I've been speaking in their manager for a few months now.

 And they finally said yes.